bromul/MechaCar_Statistical_Analysis/README.md

 ## Study Design: MechaCar vs Competition

 To deepen our understanding of the MechaCar and how it compares to the competition, more studies will be required.
-Below we have suggested some study designs to elevate the MechaCar in the market.
+Below we have suggested a study designed to elevate the MechaCar in the market.

 ### City Fuel Efficiency vs the Competition